The Best Electric Guitar Brands

 The Flying V shape oozes with rock and roll attitude.
 It's the kind of guitar that you want when you're playing hard rock, metal and punk.
 Its unique shape makes the guitar lighter, this allows you to easily perform your various rockstar poses as you shred your axe on stage.
-This affordable signature Flying V rocks even harder with Flynn approved graphic finish.
+From Albert King to Jimi Hendrix and to modern day rockers like Lenny Kravitz, this guitar shape never goes out of style.
 If you want to play guitar that will make jaws drop, get the Flying V. You can get one online for premium price of $5,299.
 Click here for more information.

 The beautiful Gibson Custom True Historic 1957 Les Paul Goldtop is a worthy investment.
 Its eye catching "blonde" look is matched with vintage sounding tones provided by Gibson's CustomBucker pickups, which are precise copies of the original PAF designs.
-The price is steep, but its enticing vintage appeal has turned it into a goal for hardworking guitarists to aim for.
-This is a guitar that's worth emptying your pocket for.
-It usually sells for about $4,700 online.
+The price is steep, but its enticing vintage appeal has turned it into a goal for many hardworking guitarists to aim for.
+This is a guitar that's worth emptying your pocket for, and it usually sells for about $9,399 online.
 Click here for more information.

 And don't forget the 2013 Tribute to Les Paul from Gibson, it's called the Gibson Les Paul Signature "T" Electric Guitar

 Fender are the biggest guitar company in the world with more sales than any other guitar manufacturer.
 Their first solid body electric guitar was the hugely successful Telecaster, but they are far better known for the Stratocaster - the guitar of choice for Eric Clapton and of course Jimi Hendrix.

-An original 1950s Strat is the top prize for most Fender collectors.
+An original Stratocaster is the top prize for most Fender collectors.
 It featured many innovations including the pick-guard attached to the surface of the body with all the electronics attached - just remove a few screws and you could remove all the electronics in one piece.

-The Fender Custom Shop 60th Anniversary 1954 Heavy Relic Stratocaster is an excellent tribute to the original 50s Strats, and will become a collector's piece in its own right.
+The Fender Custom Shop 1963 Time Machine Relic Stratocaster is an excellent tribute to the Strats of old, and will become a collector's piece in its own right.